This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 There were three beaches in Folegandros that I particularly liked, the Katergo beach, Agios Nikolaos and Livadaki.
 For Katergo either take a boat from the port or drive towards Livadi.
 From there a path leads through the hills towards the sea.
 The last descent to the beach is pretty steep but the views from the top of the cliffs towards the beach are amazing.
 There is no spring or tavern on the beach so be prepared.

-During the summer months we spent most of the time in the shop.
+During the summer months, we spent most of the time in the shop.
 There is a popular opinion going around that the Greeks are lazy, usually based on the fact that the shops are closed during the afternoon and their employees sit on the beach with frappe in their hand.
 The fact is that working the summer season on a Greek island was one of the hardest jobs I’ve ever done.
 The season usually lasts for about five months with no day off and working 10-12 hour per day, morning and evening.
-I worked the summer season 3 times and I always really enjoyed the beginning but when August come I was tired and miserable and couldn’t wait to leave the island.
-My Greek co-workers on the other hand managed to go through the summer with unbelievable energy and good nature and even managed a game of raketball on the beach in the afternoon and few drinks after work, every single day!
+I worked the summer season 3 times and I always really enjoyed the beginning but when August comes I was tired and miserable and couldn’t wait to leave the island.
+My Greek co-workers, on the other hand, managed to go through the summer with unbelievable energy and good nature and even managed a game of racketball on the beach in the afternoon and few drinks after work, every single day!